ddark1990/SimplePoolManager/README.md

 # SimplePoolManager
 Pool Manager plugin for unity with a custom inspector.
+Help cut down you're instantiation times with this simple pool manager.

 # Overview:
 This is a simple pool manager that allows you to pool any unity GameObject with ease.
 Has a custom built inspector for easy use and has the option to expand the pools if they run out.